 Users' needs and how libraries are being used are changing.
-Succesfully making services visible will require aligning service offerings and delivery to users' unique needs and behaviors, building service providers' skill sets to meet changing needs, and leveraging people to connect users to resources.
+Successfully making services visible will require aligning service offerings and delivery to users' unique needs and behaviors, building staff's skill sets to meet changing needs, and leveraging people to connect users to resources.